IDEMSInternational/carbonr/README.md

 ## Aims of carbonr

-In 2021, work began on the `carbonr` package in R with the aim of addressing the following challenges and improving the estimation of carbon-equivalent emissions.
-This came after a review of current approaches to estimate carbon-equivalent emissions.

-`carbonr` aims to provide a reliable and reproducible approach to calculating emissions levels, ensuring that the results can be saved, edited, and redistributed easily.
-Further, `carbonr` aims to be transparent in its calculations and values applied.
-This has the bonus of allowing for flexibility and customisation in estimating carbon-equivalent emissions.

-The vision for `carbonr` is to expand and become more comprehensive.
-We invite contributions from the community to extend the package’s functionality, build additional features, and transform it into a more robust tool for estimating carbon-equivalent emissions.
-Similarly, we invite open discussions and contribution to capture different perspectives and enhancing the functionality of the package.

-Finally, `carbonr` aims to make the estimation of carbon-equivalent emissions more accessible by offering a user-friendly front-end interface using Shiny.
-This ensures that the tools are easier to use, even for individuals with limited programming experience.
+`carbonr` was developed to provide a reliable and reproducible method for calculating carbon-equivalent emissions.
+It aims to: - Ensure transparency and flexibility in emissions calculations. - Facilitate easy saving, editing, and redistribution of results. - Encourage community contributions to extend functionality. - Provide a user-friendly interface through Shiny for users with limited programming experience.

 ## Functions in `carbonr`

-Currently, emission estimates relate to travel, materials, day-to-day, and clinically based.
+Currently, the package includes functions for estimating emissions from various sources:

+### Travel-Related Emissions

 - `airplane_emissions()`
 - `ferry_emissions()`
 - `rail_emissions()`
 - `land_emissions()`
 - `vehicle_emissions()`

+### Accommodation-Related Emissions

 - `hotel_emissions()`
 - `building_emissions()`
 - `office_emissions()`
 - `household_emissions()`

+### Material-Related Emissions

 - `construction_emissions()`
 - `electrical_emissions()`
 - `material_emissions()`